jboxman/owncloud-quickstart/index.md

     visit the app store for your device and install the ownCloud app from there.
 1. Open the ownCloud app on your device.
 1. Enter values for the following fields:
-    - **Server Address**: URL for your ownCloud server.
+    - **Server Address**: Your ownCloud server URL.
 For example, `https://<server>/`.
 Replace `server` with your ownCloud hostname or IP address.
     - **Username**: Your ownCloud username
     - **Password**: Your password
 1. Tap **Connect**.
-If you are using a self-signed TLS certificate, you may be asked to trust the certificate.
+If you are using a self-signed TLS certificate, you may be asked to trust the certificate. ownCloud will begin synchronizing your files and directories.

 To learn more about the mobile app, read the documentation for your mobile
 device: